-- Can the KonMari method for packing work for a full-time traveler?
+- Can the KonMari method for packing work for a world traveler?

-- And (GASP!) could Marie Kondo’s folding clothes technique be better than the rolling?!
+- And (GASP!) could Marie Kondo’s folding clothes technique be better than rolling?!

 The answer to all of those questions is YES!

-So if you are ready to tidy up your travel life keep reading!
+So if you are ready to tidy up your nomad travel life and have your suitcase spark joy keep reading!

-Quick Note: This is not a packing list post, but rather an exercise for full-time travelers to declutter their suitcase and ultimately their travel life using the KonMari Method.
+This is an exercise to help long term travelers to declutter their suitcase and their travel life using the KonMari Method.